COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 ### Changes in mobility

 We want to assess the changes in the levels of mobility in the UK during the Covid-19 pandemic.
 We compare the weekly levels of mobility to our baseline, and we present the results as a percentage of the baseline.
 We refer to this as the mobility activity.
 For instance, if the mobility activity has a value of 50, this corresponds to a mobility level which is 50% lower when compared to our baseline.
-In the animation below, we show how the mobility has been changing since the beginnign of February.
-We can see that, until early March, the mobility activity was remainining roughtly constant, but it starts to drop sharply soon after the first restriction measures have been put into place.
+In the animation below, we show how the mobility has been changing since the beginning of February.
+We can see that, until early March, the mobility activity was remaining roughly constant, but it starts to drop sharply soon after the first restriction measures have been put into place.

 <figure class="image" align="center">
 <img src="plots/animation_mobility.gif" style = "width:600px">